 Throughout the winter and spring of 2020, our Parish Profile committee met, conducted focus groups and surveys, and wrote our Parish Profile.
-On June 18th, 2020 our Parish Profile was approved by the Bishop’s office and we started accepting applications for the rector position at Saint Matthew’s.
+On June 18, 2020 our Parish Profile was approved by the Bishop’s office and we started accepting applications for the rector position at Saint Matthew’s.
 On October 25, we announced that we called our new rector, the Reverend Rodney Roehner.
 Father Rodney and his family will be joining us in December, and we expect his first Sunday with us will be December 20.

 Currently, Saint Matthew’s has about 600 members.
 We are involved in a wide variety of ministries and outreach programs.
 As a vibrant, multi-generational congregation, we exist to honor God and serve Christ.
 We have built a community of worship and caring fellowship where each member can grow spiritually and be fulfilled.
 Each member is encouraged to offer their gifts and talents for ministry, reaching out to others in the power and love of God’s Spirit.